TommieWalker24/LifeJacket-Onboarding-/ReadmeNotes.txt

 //example scaffolding
 Scaffold-DbContext "server=localhost;port=3306;user=root;password=mypass;database=sakila" MySql.Data.EntityFrameworkCore -OutputDir sakila -f

+For this method/action/route:  https://localhost:44375/api/login
-The Get method is currently returning: [
+The Get method is currently returning the following, which is not the correct shape:
+[
     [
         "107982548316831794905",
         "1937419",